CESNET/eInfra-docs/topics/account/docs/mfa/perform.md

 means verifying it every time you log in with your e-INFRA CZ Account.
 This setting can be enabled in your [e-INFRA CZ User Profile](https://profile.e-infra.cz/profile/settings/auth).

-## Performing MFA verification at login
+## Performing MFA Verification at Login

 The first steps of login process are the same.
 You select your home organization and log in with your home organization account, or you choose